GovernmentPlates/indico-presentations/PITCHME.md

 - Particles such as protons are accelerated to almost the speed of light before being collided.
-- These collisions recreate conditions just after the Big Bang. -->
+- These collisions recreate conditions just after the Big Bang.

+We even shut it down over Christmas

+-->

 ---